andre-cardozo/Chambers/README.md

 Tests Folder
   - Unit Tests
   - Integration Tests
-  - TestData (You will be surprised how much test data is repeated)
+  - TestData (You will be surprised how much test data is repeated and can be shared among tests)

 TODO://
  1. Swagger : I love it